 Info & T-Shirt Booth Staffing - 9 AM-6 PM Saturday, 10-4 PM Sunday

 Prior knowledge of Art Fair information is not required for this job.
 Hand out programs, help sell t-shirts and promote our Featured Artist Raffle.
 Keep tables neat and t-shirts organized.
 Most of the answers to guest’s questions can be found in the programs or in info booth binders.
 You may direct any other questions to Executive Director, Lezlie Blanton or Info Booth Coordinator, Wendy Phiffer.

-Help unload food from cargo van.
+Help unload food from the cargo van.
 Set up tables and arrange everything according to Breakfast map.
 Keep area neat while people are eating, disposing of refuse as it is created.
-Replentish napkins, plates etc. as needed.
+Replenish napkins, plates, etc. as needed.
 Comments from the artists, positive or negative, regarding the breakfast fare should be noted.
-At end of serving hours, clean up area and arrange tables for Art Fair guests to use during the show.
+At the end of serving hours, clean up the area and arrange tables for Art Fair guests to use during the show.

 Set up tables and chairs according to Picnic Map.
 Don Vasa will set up PA.
-Cargo van and pizza delivery will arrive around 6pm.
+Cargo van and pizza delivery will arrive around 6 PM.
 A key volunteer will be needed to receive pizzas and tip driver, other volunteers can unload cargo van.
-Arrange plates, napkins, food and drinks according to map.
+Arrange plates, napkins, food, and drinks according to the map.
 Coordinators will assist two volunteers.

 5 volunteers will serve food to artists, replenish plates and napkins, keep tables orderly and full and the line moving quickly.